franciscop/polystore/readme.md

 ## Creating a store

-To create a store, you define a class with these methods:
+To create a store, you define a class with these properties and methods:

 ```js
 class MyClient {